bowerhaus/BhWax/README.md

  - [BhWaxDemo.lua] - Example that displays an image picker, a [UITextView] and a YouTube video.
  - [BhWaxPhysicsDemo.lua] - Example showing Box2d physics interfacing with [UIView]s.
+ - [BhWaxSceneDemo.lua] - Example showing [UIButton]s obeying the rules of the Gideros Scene Manager.
  - [BhWaxAutoComplete.lua] - Utility to generate Gideros API information for the Cocoa libraries.

  The following utility modules may be useful in other projects: